The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: Introduction

 With this in mind, we present here the FreeGSNKE Pulse Design Tool (FPDT), a Python-based PDT built on the evolutive equilibrium code FreeGSNKE \citep{amorisco2024}, and released as part of the FreeGSNKE open-source suite\footnote{\url{https://github.com/FusionComputingLab/freegsnke}}.
 The FPDT aims to enable in silico predictive design of experimental plasma scenarios and control strategies.
 To do this, we couple FreeGSNKE’s existing evolutive equilibrium solver with a new virtual PCS class that contains modular, documented, and customisable algorithms, each responsible for enforcing different aspects of magnetic plasma control.
 This extends FreeGSNKE's previous capability of purely feedforward (FF) equilibrium simulations of plasma pulses that use time-dependent PF coil voltages recorded from, for example, past discharges or other sources.
 The FPDT now enables fully flexible control of plasma current, position, and shape, in which voltage actuators are driven by a combination of both FF and feedback (FB) controllers.
-The FPDT has a modular and transparent design, which supports implementation of different internal control algorithms tailored to specific tokamak configurations, and could potentially serve as the foundation of a more comprehensive ``flight simulator'' tool for plasma modelling.
-We hope FreeGSNKE and the FPDT will encourage more reproducible and collaborative research in plasma modelling and control.
+It has a modular and transparent design, which supports implementation of different internal control algorithms tailored to specific tokamak configurations, and could potentially serve as the foundation of a more comprehensive ``flight simulator'' tool for plasma modelling.

+One of the motivations for developing this tool is to provide the community with an open-source PDT built on a contemporary software stack.
+The FPDT is free and open-source, with comprehensive documentation and fully accessible source code that enables scrutiny and community contributions.
+We hope the FPDT will enable more reproducible and collaborative research in plasma modelling and control studies \citep{gsfit2025,farmakalides2025, sarkar2026, kuang2026}, particularly when developing modern control approaches based on machine learning, with which FreeGSNKE integrates seamlessly \citep{pentland2026}.

 While the FPDT is inherently machine agnostic, the controllers we implement in the virtual PCS shown here take inspiration from those in the MAST-U PCS \citep{mcardle2020,mcardle2023}, which have been successfully used to demonstrate high-performance scenarios with highly shaped plasmas, advanced divertor configurations, and heat flux mitigation \citep{morris2018, kool2025}.
 These include PID-based algorithms to control the plasma current, vertical plasma position, and both local (e.g. midplane radii, gaps, X-point positions) and global (e.g. elongation, triangularity, squareness) shape parameters and are accompanied by algorithms to handle PF coil activation times and safety constraints (in the form of current and voltage limits).
 We note that we do not include actuators and subsystems required to regulate plasma heating, fuelling, impurities, radiation, and detachment.